vala-lang/awesome-vala/README.md

 ## Data Structures & Data Types

-- [Libgee](https://wiki.gnome.org/Projects/Libgee), an utility library providing GObject-based interfaces and classes for commonly used data structures (lists, maps, queues, trees, etc.).
+- [Libgee](https://wiki.gnome.org/Projects/Libgee) - A utility library providing GObject-based interfaces and classes for commonly used data structures (lists, maps, queues, trees, etc.).
-- [Graphene](https://github.com/ebassi/graphene) is a thin layer of types for graphic libraries.
+- [Graphene](https://github.com/ebassi/graphene) - A thin layer of types for graphic libraries.
 It provides common types needed to handle 3D transformations: points, triangles, rectangles, quads, quaternions, vectors, matrices, spheres, etc.
-- [Numeric-GLib](https://github.com/arteymix/numeric-glib) is a collection of numeric data types for GLib (and Vala) via GCC extensions.
+- [Numeric-GLib](https://github.com/arteymix/numeric-glib) - A collection of numeric data types for GLib (and Vala) via GCC extensions.
 It includes 128 bit integers & floats, complex types, vectorized operations, and decimal types.

 ## Graphic Libraries

-- [Cairo](https://cairographics.org/) is a 2D graphics library with support for multiple output devices.
+- [Cairo](https://cairographics.org/) - A 2D graphics library with support for multiple output devices.
 This is pretty much the default library you get in Vala.
-- [SDL2](https://www.libsdl.org/) is a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL, Direct3D, and Vulkan.
+- [SDL2](https://www.libsdl.org/) - A cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL, Direct3D, and Vulkan.
 Community bindings are available [here](https://github.com/sdl2-vapi/sdl2-vapi).
-- [GRX](https://github.com/ev3dev/grx) is a graphics library for simple graphics displays (think 1-bit displays or Adafruit's PiTFT displays).
+- [GRX](https://github.com/ev3dev/grx) - A graphics library for simple graphics displays (think 1-bit displays or Adafruit's PiTFT displays).
 It also includes keyboard, mouse, joystick and touchscreen input support.
-- [GEGL](http://gegl.org/) is a data flow based image processing framework, providing floating point processing and non-destructive image processing capabilities.
+- [GEGL](http://gegl.org/) - A data flow based image processing framework, providing floating point processing and non-destructive image processing capabilities.
 Think of it as "Reactive Programming for Images".
-- [Babl](http://gegl.org/babl/) is a dynamic, any to any, pixel format translation library.
+- [Babl](http://gegl.org/babl/) - A dynamic, any to any, pixel format translation library.

 ## GUI Programming

-- [GTK+](https://www.gtk.org/) is the de facto library fro GUI development in Vala.
+- [GTK+](https://www.gtk.org/) - the de facto library fro GUI development in Vala.
 Bindings are included with the vala compiler.

 ## Multimedia Processing

-- [GStreamer](http://gstreamer.freedesktop.org/) is a powerful framework for creating multimedia applications.
+- [GStreamer](http://gstreamer.freedesktop.org/) - A powerful framework for creating multimedia applications.

 ## XML & Data Serialization

-- [GXML](https://gitlab.gnome.org/GNOME/gxml/) is a GObject API for manipulating XML and a Serializable framework from GObject to XML
+- [GXML](https://gitlab.gnome.org/GNOME/gxml/) - A GObject API for manipulating XML and a Serializable framework from GObject to XML
-- [Json-GLib](https://gitlab.gnome.org/GNOME/json-glib/) implements a full JSON parser and generator using GLib and GObject, and integrates JSON with GLib data types.
+- [Json-GLib](https://gitlab.gnome.org/GNOME/json-glib/) - Implements a full JSON parser and generator using GLib and GObject, and integrates JSON with GLib data types.
-- [libyaml-glib](https://github.com/rainwoodman/libyaml-glib) is the GLib binding of libyaml, plus a GObject builder that understands YAML
+- [libyaml-glib](https://github.com/rainwoodman/libyaml-glib) - The GLib binding of libyaml, plus a GObject builder that understands YAML

 ## Templating

-- [Compose](https://github.com/arteymix/compose) is a functional templating library for Vala.
+- [Compose](https://github.com/arteymix/compose) - A functional templating library for Vala.
-- [template-glib](https://gitlab.gnome.org/GNOME/template-glib) is a library for template expansion which supports calling into GObject Introspection from templates.
+- [template-glib](https://gitlab.gnome.org/GNOME/template-glib) - A library for template expansion which supports calling into GObject Introspection from templates.

 ## Numerical Computation

-- [vast](https://github.com/rainwoodman/vast) is a project for generative modelling in Vala.
+- [vast](https://github.com/rainwoodman/vast) - A project for generative modelling in Vala.
 Think of TensorFlow rewritten in Vala.

 ## Crypto and Security

-- [GnuTLS](https://www.gnutls.org/) is a secure communications library implementing the SSL, TLS and DTLS protocols and technologies around them.
+- [GnuTLS](https://www.gnutls.org/) - A secure communications library implementing the SSL, TLS and DTLS protocols and technologies around them.
 It provides a simple API to access the secure communications protocols as well as APIs to parse and write X.509, PKCS #12, and other required structures.

 ## Web Development

-- [Valum](https://github.com/valum-framework/valum) is a Web micro-framework entirely written in Vala.
+- [Valum](https://github.com/valum-framework/valum) - A Web micro-framework entirely written in Vala.
-- [Ambition](https://github.com/AmbitionFramework/ambition) is a web framework written in Vala, with the MVC pattern in mind.
+- [Ambition](https://github.com/AmbitionFramework/ambition) - A web framework written in Vala, with the MVC pattern in mind.
 Kinda unmaintained (someone could refactor it to use Valum under the hood, and maybe move it to Meson 😉)

 ## Contribute